mykelalvis/FATESRD/General/Example Stunts.md

 **Spin Doctor:** You are an expert in social damage control.
 You may take 2 additional mild social consequences as long as you have an audience.
 **Pretty Fly For A Dead Guy:** It’s not easy to pull of the “decomposing carcass” look, but you manage it somehow.
 Ignore two shifts worth of social penalties from Living Dead.*
 **Regal Attitude:** You understand how to be powerful, which is much more difficult than it sounds.
 Use your Presence skill plus one to make Declarations related to power and who has it in any given social situation.
 **The Opinions Of Your Sort Are Irrelevant to Me:** You just don’t really care about what certain beings have to say.
 Pick a type of being.
-You have armour: 1 against social attacks from that type of being.
+You have armor: 1 against social attacks from that type of being.
 **Respect The Power:** You have an inherent advantage in social conflicts because of your personal power.
 When you are in a position of obvious power, add two to your Presence skill.
 **Protected By Prejudice:** The preconceptions of others make it difficult for them to act against you socially.
 Choose a common (but not universal) prejudice, like “the elderly should be treated with respect”.
-As long as that prejudice applies, you have armour 1 against all social attacks.
-This bonus stacks with other sources of social armour.
+As long as that prejudice applies, you have armor 1 against all social attacks.
+This bonus stacks with other sources of social armor.
 **Professional Attitude:** You take your job so seriously that it’s hard to believe that you have a life outside of it.
 Add two to your Presence skill when you are at work.
 **Welcome To My World:** In your domain, you are more confident and people treat you better.
 Pick a place.
 Add two to your Presence skill when in that place.
 **Bolstered Presence:** A person with some minions is always more powerful-seeming than someone with none.
 Add two to your Presence skill as long as you have some subordinates around.
 **Presence Of The Alpha:** You look exactly the way an alpha male should.
 Add two to your Presence skill when using your physical appearance to impress people.
 **Animal Magnetism:** Your natural charisma and confidence carry over to the animal kingdom.
 You may use your Presence skill for the Animal Handling trapping of Survival.
 **I Do What I Want:** You don't take no orders from nobody.
-You have social armour 1 against social attacks phrased as commands.
+You have social armor 1 against social attacks phrased as commands.
 **Strategist:** Unlike most people, you have been trained in the science of military strategy.
 Add a new trapping called Strategy to your Presence skill.
 The Strategy trapping is used to make Assessments, Declarations, and other rolls related to strategy either in battle or in games.
 (A similar stunt could exist in Scholarship.)
 **Don't Mess with My Friends:** You give your allies comfort.
 Your Presence skill complements the social defence skills of your allies as long as you are present.

 # Rapport

 **Nothing Suits Me Like A Suit:** The right suit can make a lousy point seem brilliant.
 If you're so well dressed, how could you possibly be wrong?
 As long as you are wearing a tailored suit, your Rapport attacks inflict two additional stress.